 As many people know, long distance relationships are tough and it takes two strong people to fight against the odds.
-One key factor that has helped my relationship with “J” succeed was setting rules.
+One key factor that has helped my relationship with “J” succeed was setting long distance relationship rules.
 Mind you, these rules weren’t written in stone that we both came up with before we decided to date; instead, they were rules that we adopted and emerged during our relationship.

 Here are the two main rules that have helped us fight to stay together, despite the distance: